LSPosed/MagiskOnWSALocal/README.md

 1. Star (if you like)
 1. Clone the repo to local
+   - If you want to install Mindthegapps, place `Mindthegapps-{arch}.zip` to `download` folder.
 1. Run `scripts/run.sh`
+1. Select the version of Magisk
+1. Choose which brand of GApps you want to install (If the package of Mindthegapps not exist, you will not been asking for this).
+   - OpenGApps

-1. Select the version of Magisk and select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like, select the root solution (none means no root), select the WSA version and its architecture (mostly x64)
+    Select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like, select the root solution (none means no root), select the WSA version and its architecture (mostly x64)

+   - Mindthegapps

+   There no other variant we can choose.
 1. Wait for the script to complete and the artifact will be in the `output` folder

 1. Move the artifact to a place you like